Fordi/how-to-c/how-to-c.md

 [clang-tidy] is policy driven code refactoring tool.
 The options above enable two fixups:

-* `readability-braces-around-statements` — force all `if`/`while`/`for` statement bodies to be enclosed in braces
+* `readability-braces-around-statements` — force all `if`/`while`/`for`
+    statement bodies to be enclosed in braces
     * It's an accident of history for C to have "brace optional" single statements after loop constructs and conditionals.
 It is *inexcusable* to write modern code without braces enforced on every loop and every conditional.
 Trying to argue "but, the compiler accepts it!" has *nothing* to do with the readability, maintainability, understandability, or skimability of code.
 You aren't programming to please your compiler, you are programming to please future people who have to maintain your current brain state years after everybody has forgotten why anything exists in the first place.
 * `misc-macro-parentheses` — automatically add parens around all parameters used in macro bodies

 `clang-tidy` is great when it works, but for some complex code bases it can get stuck.
 Also, `clang-tidy` doesn't *format*, so you need to run `clang-format` after you tidy to align new braces and reflow macros.

+Remmeber, however, that there is an important, overriding rule to code formatting in any situation:

+* **Follow the conventions of the project you're working on.**

 ### Readability